Part of Introduction to Cryptocurrency Investing Series

 In the case of many cryptocurrencies, they’re backed by nothing at all, neither hard assets nor cash flow.
 That’s the case for Bitcoin, for example, where investors rely exclusively on someone paying more for the asset than they paid for it.
 In other words, unlike stock, where a company can grow its profits and drive returns for you that way, many crypto assets must rely on the market becoming more optimistic and bullish for you to profit.

 Some of the most popular coins include Ethereum, Dogecoin, Cardano and XRP.
-Newcomer Internet Computer recently burst onto the scene, too.
+Solana has been another massively successful coin as well.
 So before investing, understand the potential upside and downside.
 If your financial investment is not backed by an asset or cash flow, it could end up being worth nothing.

 2. Remember, the past is past